(click to skip ahead)

 Choose something that actually brings you joy.

-In seven other essays, you’ve already bragged about your accomplishments and submitted your resume in paragraph form.
+In a bunch of other essays, you’ve already bragged about your accomplishments and submitted your resume in paragraph form.
 You don’t have to sound serious or perfect here.
 What are you really into?

-Note that you can explore something related to STEM here, but this might be a good chance to show what you use as “an outlet” (as Caltech puts it).
+Note that you can explore something related to STEM here, but you can dive in any direction.

 Don’t mislead or exaggerate!
 If you truly love doing this thing, it’ll show.
 And that in turn will tell something interesting and important about you.
 Take a look at your brainstorming work and see whether there are any random/odd/fun parts of you that haven’t yet made their way into your application.